 and then let's look at other shrouded figures ...

-(and note that as I introduce them, each introduction means
+(and note that as I introduce them, each introduction means that credit is being issued PRIOR to the visual, hence, artist name is being viewed before the visual reference)

 by Jan Saudek